michelnagme/customer-segmentation/README.md

 ## Motivation

-In this project, a jupyter notebook was initially used to develop code for an image classifier using deep learning built with PyTorch, then it was converted into a command line application.
+In this project, I've applied unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+These segments could be used to direct marketing campaigns towards audiences that would have the highest expected rate of returns, for example.
+The data used has been provided by Bertelsmann Arvato Analytics, and represents a real-life data science task.

 ## Files descriptions